gmail unsubscribeemail managementproductivity

 • Find and review obvious subscriptions

-• Use new bulk feature to unsubscribe from 10-20 obvious ones you don't want
+• Use the new bulk feature to unsubscribe from 10-20 obvious ones you don't want

 • Takes 15-30 minutes total